Posted on July 11, 2016

 scikit-learn interface as much as possible, although not everything is

 implemented.
-Here the only thing that really changes is the GridSearchCV
+Here the only thing that really changes is the `GridSearchCV`

-keyword, as this will be parallelized across
+import.
+We don't need the `n_jobs` keyword, as this will be parallelized across

 all cores by default.